Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Successful Resume for your first job
+How to Write a Resume for your first job

-Here is an example of an example resume for a prospective job-seeker who is just starting out:
+Here is an example of a sample resume for a job seeker who is new to the field:

 Name: John Doe

-Contact Information: Number or email address LinkedIn profile
+Contact Information: Number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.
+- BA in Business Administration XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis and Consumer Behavior
+- Relevant course: Market Research, Data Analysis, Consumer Behavior

 Experience: